erlerobot/erle_gitbook_rover/features/README.md

 # Features
-# Features

-Our erle rover structure will be Pirate-four-wheel-drive Mobile Platform.
+Erle rover structure will be based on  [Pirate-four-wheel-drive Mobile Platform](http://www.dfrobot.com/index.php?route=product/product&path=37_111&product_id=97).
 The Pirate-4WD robot is a DFRobot original design and widely used as self-developed control panel.
 The platform can be controlled by a wide variety of microcontrollers including our erle-board.